bernhard-pfann/pca-yield-curve-analytics/README.md

 # Predictive Yield Curve Modeling in Reduced Dimensionality

-### Research Goal
+<i>An Application of Principal Component Analysis to euro yield curves</i>
+***
 The term structure of interest rates (“yield curve”) is a representation that plots bonds of the same type (e.g. credit quality, sector) in terms of their prices, expressed as yields, over different maturity dates.

-The aim of this project is to study yield curve dynamics in reduced dimensionality by applying principal components analysis (PCA).
-An interpretation for the driving factors, as well as the capability to mimic actual yield curves shall be assessed.
-Furthermore, the short-term predictive power of these extracted factors is explored.
-While many econometric forecasting models struggle with the vast number of variables that highly increase complexity and thus uncertainty, the suggested approach makes use of the compressed feature set.
+This project sets out to study the yield curve dynamics in reduced dimensionality.
+In literature Principal Component Analysis (PCA) is a known application to this use case.

+<u>After a successful yield curve decomposition the following topics will be tackled:</u>
+- Supporting the interpretation of the first 3 principal components (PCs) in accordance with traditional (shift,slope,curvature) factors
+- Testing out-of-sample fit for model yield curves, generated from reduced principal components set
+- Derivation of non-linear stress scenarios for each component (1-month ahead 95% confidence)
+- Testing predictability with an autoregressive timeseries model

 ### Project Structure
-The script is split into 5 notebooks, representing separate tasks within the project workflow:
-- Data preparation
-- Principal component analysis
-- Time series model
-- Time series benchmark model
-- Ensemble model
+The script can be executed via "main.ipynb" and thereby calls custom modules:
+- yieldcurves.py >> Cleaning of raw input put from source
+- principalcomponents.py >> Object class that conducts all transformations of PCs
+- autoregressive.py >> Object class fits a time series model and returns predictions, based on a simple autoregressive-process

 <p align="center">
   <img src="https://github.com/bernhard-pfann/pca-yield-curve-analytics/blob/main/assets/readme/workflow.PNG">
 </p>

 ### Data
-Underlying data set is sourced from ECB and covers daily European AAA-rated government bond yields over the last 15 years. https://www.ecb.europa.eu/stats/financial_markets_and_interest_rates/euro_area_yield_curves/html/index.en.html
+Underlying data set is sourced from ECB and covers daily Euro area AAA-rated government spot rate yield curves.
+They selected time horizon starts from 01-01-2015 to 31.12.2020 on a daily basis. https://www.ecb.europa.eu/stats/financial_markets_and_interest_rates/euro_area_yield_curves/html/index.en.html

 <p align="center">
   <img src="https://github.com/bernhard-pfann/pca-yield-curve-analytics/blob/main/assets/readme/yield-curve.png", width = "500"><br>
   <img src="https://github.com/bernhard-pfann/pca-yield-curve-analytics/blob/main/assets/readme/yields.png", width = "500">
 </p>

-### Principal Component Analysis
+### Interpreting Principal Component Analysis
 By deriving the yield curves' underlying principal components (PCs), its can be shown that already the first 3 are able to explain more than 95% of total yield curve variance.
 Thus for certain applications it might be sufficient to only work with these limited number of factors.
 Furthermore a connection between the first 3 PCs to the classical yield curve factors "level", "slope", "curvature" can be established.
 <p align="center">
   <img src="https://github.com/bernhard-pfann/pca-yield-curve-analytics/blob/main/assets/readme/pc-loadings.png", width = "500"><br>